rsarky/A-Note-A-Day/README.md

-# A Note A Day
+# A Note A Day :sparkles::sparkles:
 Leave a special note that your loved one can read everyday.

 A small project I made for my girlfriend for our long distance relationship.

-The idea is to write a special personalised note for your loved one everyday.
+:star: The idea is to write a special personalised note for your loved one everyday.<br>
+:star: You can write notes for multiple days or just write the note for tomorrow it's up to you.<br>
+:star: Once the notes are written the script will handle things.<br>
+:star: You can also add a Anniversary Date to show `days of togetherness`

 ## How to Use
 - Clone this repository.